-When you enroll in a

-Medicare-certified hospice

-program, your hospice services

-and your Part A and Part B

-services related to your

-terminal prognosis are paid for
+When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not AvMed Medicare Circle.

 Hospice care (continued)

 You may receive care from any Medicare-certified hospice program.
 Your plan is obligated to help you find Medicare-certified hospice programs in the plan's service area, including those the MA organization owns, controls, or has a financial interest in.
 Your hospice doctor can be a network provider or an out-of-network provider.